TOH1004/EATTT/README.md

 **3️⃣ User 3** <br>
 The usability problem identified during the observation is that the buttons in the “Type of Food” section are too small, making it difficult for users to click or tap accurately, especially on mobile devices or for users with accessibility needs.
 This can lead to frustration and decreased efficiency when interacting with the system.

 To nip this problem, it is recommended to increase the button size.
-According to Apple Human Interface Guidelines, a button needs a hit region of at least 44x44 pixels to ensure that people can select it easily(Figure 6.3.1.1).
+According to Apple Human Interface Guidelines, a button needs a hit region of at least 44x44 pixels to ensure that people can select it easily.
 Moreover, integrating clear visual feedback such as color changes when hover or border highlights when selected can significantly improve the user experience by providing the immediate confirmation that an action has been successfully performed.